munrocape/gecko-dev/README.md

 Before pushing my patch to the mozilla review board, I ran the full suite of marionette tests using `./mach marionette-test`.

 To ensure that the branch was executing, I changed the self.platform attribute to return `darwin`.
-This confirmed that the branch would now execute when the platform was Darwin.
+This confirmed that the branch would now execute when the platform was Darwin, and included a print statement within the `if` block.
+I removed this before committing as this was more of a sanity check than something that should be included.
+The reason I did this is because I was developing within a Linux Mint VM and would not execute the Windows NT or Darwin conditionals.

 I then pushed to reviewboard for feedback.
 The mentor seemed pleased with the work based on Bugzilla comments.